cmhollins2022/Fundamentals/Problem-Solving-for-Developers.md

 - Helps you understand your code _(And catch issues faster than manual debugging)_.
 - Prevents regressions.
 ## 5. Implement
+_"Done is better than perfect"_
+- Have all the tests pass.
+- Have the code work.
+  - Solving a big problem is a collection of small steps. _(Trying to perfect each step is not practical and will take too long.)_
+  - Get to a __Full Working Prototype__.
 ## 6. Reflect
 ## 7. Repeat